 Joseph Smith taught “for God hath not revealed anything to Joseph, but what He will make known unto the Twelve, and even the least Saint may know all things as fast as he is able to bear them, for the day must come when no man need say to his neighbor, Know ye the Lord; for all shall know Him (who remain) from the least to the greatest.’ ” Teachings of the Prophet Joseph Smith, page 149.

 I didn’t have a name for what I went through during that period at BYU until many years later.
 Though I was baptized by water when I was 8, it was during that year, at age 18, that I received the Baptism of Fire and the Holy Ghost.

-This is how in 2012, I found myself pleading for true messengers.
+This is how in 2012, I found myself pleading for truth and wisdom.
 That prayer led me to a book called The Second Comforter: Conversing with the Lord Through the Veil by Denver C. Snuffer Jr. I recognized The Second Comforter as a manual.
 I saw in it many experiences that I had already gone through.
 It was like a map.
 From reading it I saw where I had been on the path, where I was, and what else I could expect to experience.
 It was then a simple matter of pondering, identifying, and working on the areas I had identified.